 To assess the applicability of iSD to diffusion-based policy learning, we train MeanFlow and iSD to imitate proficient human controls on two tasks, Push-T and Transport, using transformer- and state-based policies in simulation environments.

 Unlike diffusion policy, iSD and MeanFlow require additional conditioning on $s$.
 Following prior work, which concatenates $t$ to the observation context, we extend it by additionally appending $s$.
-Other settings follow prior work~\cite{chi2023diffusionpolicy}.
+Other settings follow prior work~\citep{chi2023diffusionpolicy}.

-As shown in \cref{tab:diffusion-policy}, iSD with linear interpolation achieves results comparable to those of other few-step methods, and particularly outperforms them on the Transport task.
+As shown in \cref{tab:diffusion-policy}, iSD with linear interpolation achieves results comparable to those of other few-step methods, and performs particularly well on the Transport task.
 With 2-step sampling, iSD achieves performance comparable to that of the diffusion policy, which uses 100 sampling steps.
 Even with 2-step sampling, MeanFlow achieves an average success rate of 0.96, which is lower than iSD's.
-This demonstrates that iSD can be a reasonable candidate for policy generation.
+This suggests that iSD can be a reasonable candidate for policy generation.

 In \cref{fig:policy-generation}, we observe that iSD consistently exhibits higher action error than the other methods.
 However, it achieves success rates comparable to or better than those of other approaches.
 Even though the diffusion policy achieves a low action error of 0.004 on the Transport task, its peak success rate occurs earlier in training.
 In this case, the action error does not fully reflect the success rate, and iSD can achieve higher success rates despite yielding higher action errors than other methods.